Samrath-SinghSaini/keeperApp/README.md

 ## Getting Started
 ### Demo credentials
+1. Username: oneUser
-Username: oneUser Password: oneUser1
+   Password: oneUser1

+2. Username: admin
-Password: admin Password: admin
+   Password: admin
 ### Prerequisites
 You need to have NodeJS and npm installed on your machine to install and run the project locally.
 ### Installation